soundpress/RulesOfNYC/docs/c22/index.rst

       Grade III:

-      115.10: Inmates shall carry and display their Department ID cards clipped onto the outermost garment at all times when outside their cell or sleeping quarters.
+      115.10: Inmates shall carry and display their Department ID at all times when outside their cell or sleeping quarters.

-      115.11: Inmates shall promptly produce their Department ID cards at the direction of any staff member.
+      115.11: Inmates shall promptly produce their Department ID at the direction of any staff member.

-      115.12: Inmates shall report the loss of their ID cards promptly to appropriate staff members.
-Inmates shall be charged a fee of $6.00 for a new identification card with or without a clip.
-There will be no charge for the clip alone.
+      115.12: Inmates shall report the loss of their Department ID promptly to appropriate staff members.
+Inmates shall be charged restitution for a new Department ID.

+      115.13: Inmates shall not intentionally tamper with or destroy their Department ID.

    (18) Impersonation

+      Grade I:

-      Grade I: 116.10: Inmates shall not impersonate any staff member in any way.
+      116.10: Inmates shall not impersonate any staff member in any way.

+      Grade II:

-      Grade II: 116.11: Inmates shall not impersonate another inmate or any other person in any way.
+      116.11: Inmates shall not impersonate another inmate or any other person in any way.

    (19) Inmate Movement